simrankaurjolly16/NER-OCR/README.md

 -python,
 -opencv,
 -pytesseract,
--csv
+-csv,
 -spacy

 ##STEPS
-  take the image
+  *take the image
-  crop it
+  *crop it
-  convert to grayscale
+  *convert to grayscale
-  give to tesseract
+  *give to tesseract
-  text
+  *text
-  futher preprocessing of text to get clients name
+  *futher preprocessing of text to get clients name